etwk/blog/content/lists/books.md

 - [ ] 2021 — “Moving Up Without Losing Your Way” by Jennifer Morton
 - [ ] 2022 — “Every Day the River Changes” by Jordan Salama
 - [x] 2023 — How to Stand Up to a Dictator: The Fight for our Future
-- [ ] 2024 — The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI #must
+- [ ] 2024 — The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI
+- [ ] 2025 — On the Fringe: Where Science Meets Pseudoscience (Michael D. Gordin)

 ## Series
 - [ ] Why It Matters (https://www.amazon.com/dp/B08BF9MK61)